Remde/pythonqueries/README.md

 # Python Queries

 This program runs 10 distinct queries from a MySQL database that mimics Steam.
-The queries are contained in the Reader class.
-To properly run this, you need to setup a local MySQL server and upload our database which is included in this repository.
+To properly run this application, you need to setup a local MySQL server and upload our "steamdb" database which is included in this repository.
+The separate files for table creations, inserts, and queries are in the *db* folder.

+To run this application you will also need Python and the mysql-connector module.
-To run this application, go to the main folder and type:
+Go to the main folder and type:
 ```
 python main.py
 ```
-Or, if you're using Python 3.x
+Alternatively, if you're using Python 3.x
 ```
 python3 main.py
 ```